krutirajyaguru/SlackBot/README.md

 - **Installing and configuring Docker & Docker Compose**.
 - **Building a scalable data pipeline with ETL processes**.
 - **Working with NoSQL (MongoDB) and SQL (PostgreSQL) databases**.
-- **Implementing sentiment analysis with NLP techniques**.
 - **Integrating Slack API for automated messaging**.

----

-## Contributing
-Want to improve this project?
-Contributions are welcome!
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Open a pull request.

 ---